AlexanderOwen-MeehanIBM/ci.docker.tutorials/bluemix/README.md

 To complete this tutorial you will need an IBM ID registered with IBM Bluemix.
 If you do not have an IBM ID, or have not signed up for Bluemix, and wish to complete this section of the lab then sign up for a [free 30-day trial](https://console.ng.bluemix.net/registration/).
 You will then need the [Cloud Foundry CLI](http://docs.cloudfoundry.org/cf-cli/install-go-cli.html) with the [IBM Containers plug-in](https://console.ng.bluemix.net/docs/containers/container_cli_cfic.html) installed.

+####Note: The urls listed here refer to the US site.
+If you are in the UK please change 'ng' to 'eu-gb'; if you are in Sydney please change 'ng' to 'au-syd'.

 1. Log in IBM Bluemix using the Cloud Foundry CLI.
 You will be prompted to provide your IBM ID and password.

     ```bash